The Top 5 Bird Cliffs in the Arctic

 black-legged kittiwakes, Cambridge Point

 Here, black-legged kittiwakes are abundant, with approximately 30,000 pairs reported in the 1970s.
-If you think that’s a lot of birds, consider this: Cambridge Point is also home to roughly 160,000 pairs of thick-billed murres.
+If you think that’s a lot, consider this: Cambridge Point is also home to roughly 160,000 pairs of thick-billed murres.

 Black guillemots and glaucous gulls can also be spotted at this location.
-In addition to Cambridge Point, the Nirjutiqavvik National Wildlife Area on Coburg Island is home to a variety of birds as well as other wildlife, such as polar bear and walrus.
+In addition to Cambridge Point, the Nirjutiqavvik National Wildlife Area on Coburg Island is home to a variety of Arctic birdlife as well as other wildlife, such as polar bear, Arctic fox, snowy owl, and walrus.

 3. Prince Leopold Island, Nunavut, Canada

-The Arctic Icebreaker Expedition: Ultimate Northwest Passage link takes travelers to Lancaster Sound on Prince Leopold Island, home to many species of birds and the towering cliffs some call home.
+The Arctic Express Canada: Heart of the Northwest Passage expedition takes travelers to Lancaster Sound on Prince Leopold Island, home to many species of birds and the towering cliffs some call home.
 Photographers and birders alike are in paradise here.

 Prince Leopold Island bird cliff

-In this area, most birds arrive on cliff ledges in late May to early June for breeding.
-By mid-September, they will leave the area until the following year.
-Quark passengers visit the area during the ideal time to take in the sight of thousands or even tens of thousands of active birds in and around their cliff wall homes.
+Quark Expeditions' guests visit the area during the ideal time to take in the sight of thousands or even tens of thousands of active birds in and around their cliff wall homes.

-Herschel Island is home to nearly 100 bird species, with roughly half breeding there.
+Herschel Island is home to nearly 100 bird species, with roughly half of all the birds breeding there.
 It also boasts the largest colony of black guillemots in the Western Arctic.
 The sheer variety of species available here makes this a Holy Grail for serious birders!

 Arctic Terns - by Stephen Dean